-How to Write a Journal: Step 2
+How to Write a Journal

+Many people don't consider themselves good writers.
+They think, "what could I possibly have to write about?"
 Believe it or not, when you learn how to write a journal and make it a habit in your life, you will become very good at it.
 Like anything, the more you do it, the better you become.

-Why Learn How to Write a Journal?
+Learn How to Write a Journal

 Journal writing has been done for centuries.
 It helps us tap into our subconscious mind and get to the root of our deepest thoughts and feelings.
-Not only this, but by learning how to journal, you can also help to expose thoughts that are not helpful or outright untruthful.
+Not only this, but by learning how to journal you can also help to expose thoughts that are not helpful or outright untruthful.

 It's hard to believe that we are capable of believing the lies we tell ourselves or adopt the negative beliefs and statements of others but it's true.
 It's these negative thoughts that cause us emotional distress and keep us stuck from moving forward in certain areas of our lives.

-Teaching yourself how to write a journal, is a great way to help encourage our subconscious mind to purge itself.
+Teaching yourself how to write a journal is a great way to help encourage our subconscious mind to purge itself.
 There are different kinds of journaling.
 One of the most common ways is to journal on paper, however, there are other ways that people journal.
 Some find it more interesting to journal online using blogs or through sound and video.
-No matter which way you choose to journal, the experience is bound to help you get more in touch with yourself and your thoughts and feelings.
+No matter which way you choose to journal the experience is bound to help you get more in touch with yourself and your thoughts and feelings.

 Once these thoughts are out of your head, you will be more able to take take a better look at what you are thinking and feeling.
 It is true that many people are not even aware of what they truly think and feel until they learn how to write a journal.